 Babbel

-Within each of these overarching levels, there are typically somewhere between 2 and 8 courses that cover different thematic topics, such as eating out, sports, travel, etc. Then within each course, there are anywhere from 5 to 15 lessons to complete.
+Within each of these overarching levels, there are typically somewhere between 2 and 8 courses that cover different theme-based topics, such as eating out, sports, travel, etc. Then within each course, there are anywhere from 5 to 15 lessons to complete.

 The lessons are your base units, and assuming you have no working knowledge of the language you’re learning, you’ll start with the Newcomer level.
-From there, you’ll shoot to complete one lesson per day, or at least a few lessons per week.
+From there, you’ll aim to complete one lesson per day, or at least a few lessons per week.

 The Babbel lessons are on the shorter side because each one is comprised of a series of several quick-hit, hands-on exercises.
-Within the program, there are listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, completing mock conversations, short instructional tips on grammar, and a few more.
+Within the program, there are listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, completing mock conversations, short instructional tips on grammar, and more.

 Plus, before each lesson, there’s a daily review session where you get spaced repetition and review on vocab you’ve already learned in older lessons.